developer-zebra/developer-zebra-site/src/cartscan/2-1/guide/settings/index.md

 **IMPORTANT: <u>Do not modify CartScan Profile settings from within DataWedge on the mobile device</u>**.
 Doing so results in unpredictable CartScan behavior.

-* **Enable/disable data formatting -** controls access to Basic or Advanced Data Formatting functions.
+**Enable/disable data formatting -** controls access to Basic or Advanced Data Formatting functions.
 If Data Formatting is not enabled, scanned data is passed to the LOB application without modification or extra keystrokes.

 -----

 ### Basic Data Formatting

-Appends or prepends acquired data with a simple set of values or special keystrokes.
+Appends or prepends acquired data with a simple set of values and special keystrokes.

-* **Prefix to data -** adds (prepends) the specified character(s) to the beginning of the acquired data before sending.
+**Prefix to data -** adds (prepends) the specified character(s) to the beginning of the acquired data before sending.

-* **Suffix to data -** adds (appends) the specified character(s) to the end of the acquired data before sending.
+**Suffix to data -** adds (appends) the specified character(s) to the end of the acquired data before sending.

-* **Send as hex -** sends the data in hexadecimal format.
+**Send as hex -** sends the data in hexadecimal format.
 For example, if the acquired barcode data is 012345, this option sends the hex equivalent of 303132333435.

-* **Send as Upper Case -** sends the data in all caps.
+**Send as Upper Case -** sends the data in all caps.
 For example, if the acquired barcode data is abcde, this option sends the string of ABCDE.
 Any selected prefix and/or suffix data also is converted to upper case, as appropriate.

-* **Send TAB key -** appends a TAB character to the processed data.
+**Send TAB key -** appends a TAB character to the processed data.

-* **Send ENTER key -** appends an ENTER character to the processed data.
+**Send ENTER key -** appends an ENTER character to the processed data.

 -----